 - 8. Budget Breakdown (Attachment 12): Must include descriptions of the anticipated expenditures, correlated to the line items set forth on the Budget Summary.
 Must include subcontract information, if applicable (see item 7 of the document titled "Certification and Assurances, and Standard Terms of the Grant," Attachment 14). - 9.
-Certifications and Assurances (Attachments 13 and 14): Each applicant is required to submit the certification forms attached ("Preschool for All Children Program-Specific Terms of the Grant" and "Certification and Assurances, and Standard Terms of the Grant").
+Certifications and Assurances (Attachments 13 and 14): Each applicant, including each entity that is participating in a joint application, is required to submit the certification forms attached ("Preschool for All Children Program-Specific Terms of the Grant" and "Certification and Assurances, and Standard Terms of the Grant").
 These must be signed by the official legally authorized to submit the proposal and to bind the applicant to its contents.